-High-purity recombinant Escherichia coli BirA, with no tag.
+High-purity recombinant Escherichia coli BirA,.
 For research use only.

 Request a sample or bulk order quote: